fastrodev/fastro/readme.md

 ## Perfomance

 Starting from v0.30.0, `fastro` has been rewritten to improve performance.
-Here are the hello-world `keep-alive` connection test result.
+Here are the test results for the hello-world keep-alive connection.

 |Module|Req/s|Percentage|
 |--|--:|--:|